The WELL Standard is one of the world’s most popular healthy building programs around the world.

-Today, we’d like to discuss six projects that have earned a WELL Platinum rating.
-Each project we included on our list has a noteworthy attribute, whether for sheer size or being a WELL “first,” and has been certified WELL Platinum.
+Today, we’d like to discuss ten noteworthy projects that have been certified by WELL at different levels, including seven Platinum-certified buildings.
+Each project we included on our list has a noteworthy attribute, whether for sheer size or being a WELL “first.”
+We hope these examples inspire you to launch your own healthy buliding initiative sooner rather than later!

 Three Garden Road, owned by Champion REIT, was the first existing building in Hong Kong to receive a WELL Platinum certification.